-1. When the results of testing against the criteria set out in Annex I are unsatisfactory, the food business operators shall take the measures laid down in paragraphs 2 to 4 of this Article together with other corrective actions defined in their HACCP-based procedures and other actions necessary to protect the health of consumers.

-In addition, they shall take measures to find the cause of the unsatisfactory results in order to prevent the recurrence of the unacceptable microbiological contamination.
-Those measures may include modifications to the HACCP-based procedures or other food hygiene control measures in place.

-2. When testing against food safety criteria set out in Chapter 1 of Annex I provides unsatisfactory results, the product or batch of foodstuffs shall be withdrawn or recalled in accordance with Article 19 of Regulation (EC) No 178/2002.
+- 1. When the results of testing against the criteria set out in Annex I are unsatisfactory, the food business operators shall take the measures laid down in paragraphs 2 to 4 of this Article together with other corrective actions defined in their HACCP-based procedures and other actions necessary to protect the health of consumers. - In addition, they shall take measures to find the cause of the unsatisfactory results in order to prevent the recurrence of the unacceptable microbiological contamination.
+Those measures may include modifications to the HACCP-based procedures or other food hygiene control measures in place. - 2.
+When testing against food safety criteria set out in Chapter 1 of Annex I provides unsatisfactory results, the product or batch of foodstuffs shall be withdrawn or recalled in accordance with Article 19 of Regulation (EC) No 178/2002.
 However, products placed on the market which are not yet at retail level and which do not fulfil the food safety criteria may be submitted to further processing by a treatment eliminating the hazard in question.
-This treatment may only be carried out by food business operators other than those at retail level.

-The food business operator may use the batch for purposes other than those for which it was originally intended, provided that this use does not pose a risk for public or animal health and provided that this use has been decided within the procedures based on HACCP principles and good hygiene practice and has been authorised by the competent authority.

-- 3. A batch of mechanically separated meat (MSM) produced with the techniques referred to in Chapter III, paragraph 3, in Section V of Annex III to Regulation (EC) No 853/2004, with unsatisfactory results in respect of the Salmonella criterion, may be used in the food chain only to manufacture heat-treated meat products in establishments approved in accordance with Regulation (EC) No 853/2004. - 4.
-In the event of unsatisfactory results as regards process hygiene criteria the actions laid down in Annex I, Chapter 2 shall be taken.
+This treatment may only be carried out by food business operators other than those at retail level. - The food business operator may use the batch for purposes other than those for which it was originally intended, provided that this use does not pose a risk for public or animal health and provided that this use has been decided within the procedures based on HACCP principles and good hygiene practice and has been authorised by the competent authority. - 3.
+A batch of mechanically separated meat (MSM) produced with the techniques referred to in Chapter III, paragraph 3, in Section V of Annex III to Regulation (EC) No 853/2004, with unsatisfactory results in respect of the Salmonella criterion, may be used in the food chain only to manufacture heat-treated meat products in establishments approved in accordance with Regulation (EC) No 853/2004. - 4.
+In the event of unsatisfactory results as regards process hygiene criteria, the actions laid down in Annex I, Chapter 2 shall be taken.

 In the two establishments in which on-site verification was carried out, there had been no unsatisfactory results from the sampling programmes undertaken as part of the food business operators' own checks.
-Where there were unsatisfactory results from official control testing relating to process hygiene criteria, and where Listeria monocytogenes had been detected in the processing environment, the food business operators had been notified and actions were taken.
+Where there were results which were not satisfactory (but which were in the acceptable range, i.e. a borderline level between satisfactory and unsatisfactory) from official control testing relating to process hygiene criteria, these results had been notified to the food business operators.
+The notifications provided to the food business operators included details of the results of the tests and provided advice on the corrective actions to be taken by the food business operator.
+Furthermore, the food business operator spoke to staff regarding process hygiene and end-of-line checks for clean carcases.